-The school recognises that this is a very difficult period of time for staff, parents and children.
+The school recognises that periods of local or national lockdown can be very difficult for staff, parents and children.
 The school will aim to provide support to all members of the school community.
 The school will provide information about support agencies through the school website and newsletters.

 The wellbeing of staff, parents and children remain the priority of Windmill Hill Primary School.
-Our positive relationships will support the school community through the difficult times ahead.
+Our positive relationships will support the school community through the difficulties people experience during lockdown.